Hybrid Lattice Boltzmann/Finite Difference simulations of viscoelastic multicomponent flows in confined geometries: Binary Mixtures with Viscoelastic Phases

 Finally, we want to address and test the importance of the finite extensibility parameter in the polymer equation (\ref{FENE}).
 For a given confinement ratio $2R/H=0.46$ and $\tau_P=2000$ lbu in equation (\ref{FENE}), we have repeated the numerical simulations described in the left panel of figure \ref{fig:deformationNONNEWT2} for a finite extensibility parameter $L^2=10$.
-As $L$ decreases, the polymer dumbell becomes less extensibile and the maximum level of stress attainable is reduced.
+As $L$ decreases, the polymer dumbell becomes less extensible and the maximum level of stress attainable is reduced.
 There are some consequences.
 First, we cannot rely on equation (\ref{DeborahOLDROYD}) to define the Deborah number, which strictly holds only in the large-$L^2$ limit.
 Second, at large shears, the model exhibits thinning effects, as predicted and verified in subsection (\ref{simpleshear}), and the definition of the Capillary number (\ref{capillary}) given in terms of the matrix viscosity has to be changed to include such effects.
-Indeed, by using the definition of the Deborah number given in equation (\ref{DeborahOLDROYD}) and a shear independent matrix viscosity in equation (\ref{capillary}) in the theoretical models, the agreement between the numerical results and the theory deteriorates (see left panel of figure \ref{fig:ORIENTATIONL2}, whereas the large-$L^2$ case was well in agreement.
+Indeed, by using the definition of the Deborah number given in equation (\ref{DeborahOLDROYD}) and a shear independent matrix viscosity in equation (\ref{capillary}) in the theoretical models, the agreement between the numerical results and the theory deteriorates (see left panel of figure \ref{fig:ORIENTATIONL2}), whereas the large-$L^2$ case was well in agreement.
 In the right panel of figure \ref{fig:ORIENTATIONL2} we report the same data, by changing: (i) the definition of Capillary in equation (\ref{capillary}), based on the thinning effects analyzed in subsection (\ref{simpleshear}); (ii) the definition of the Deborah number, which is now computed according to equation (\ref{Deborah}), with the first normal stress difference given in (\ref{lindner2}).
 As one can see the agreement gets better, especially at small $Ca$.
 For completeness, in figure \ref{fig:L2COREO}, we report the steady state snapshots for the polymer feedback stress of equation (\ref{NS}) for the cases studied in figure \ref{fig:ORIENTATIONL2}.
+Results reported in figure \ref{fig:ORIENTATIONL2} are surely motivating for future theoretical studies.
+Indeed, it is by no means proved that the theoretical models used \cite{Minale10} can work for a shear-dependent viscosity (which holds for the FENE-P).
+Figure \ref{fig:ORIENTATIONL2} is giving (numerical) evidence that the viscoelastic effects of the FENE-P model can also be embedded in such theoretical models; however, before proceeding with further comparisons, we feel that a proper theoretical background needs to be developed first.